rust-lang/rfcs/text/0000-msrv-resolver.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This might further entrench rust-version stagnation in the ecosystem.
+While we hope this will give maintainers more freedom to upgrade their MSRV, this could instead further entrench rust-version stagnation in the ecosystem.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives